gadossey/content-ops-starter/content/pages/about.md

 sections:
   - type: GenericSection
     title:
-      text: Welcome to Man and Man Enterprise
+      text: Welcome to Man and Man Enterprise Limited
       color: text-white
       type: TitleBlock
     text: |
-      Man and Man Enterprise is a Ghanaian company dedicated to improving the quality of life for households and businesses by providing high-quality, efficient cookstoves.
+      Man and Man Enterprise Limited is a Ghanaian company dedicated to improving the quality of life for households and businesses by providing high-quality, efficient cookstoves.
 Our journey began with a clear mission: to combat environmental issues and enhance cooking experiences for people across Ghana.
     elementId: welcome
     colors: text-white
     backgroundImage: